jimmychu0807/ethereum-zkvm-study/study/epf-6-notes.md

 - build command: `cargo build --release -p zkvm_host --features risc0`

+## Week 7

+- `cargo build` the the grandine-zk repo will has error saying that the bls has redefined some kind of keys before.
+  - it only compiles when you are compiling specifically for the `zkvm_host`.

 ### other
 - when can the grandine-zk be open src?